-Defendant City of Glendale did not notify Plaintiff Goldwater Institute until just a few hours ago that it has produced records for pick up in response to the presumption is in favor of disclosure, and the burden is on the government to specifically demonstrate why a particular record-or in this case, an entire category of records-may be withheld or production delayed.
+Defendant City of Glendale did not notify Plaintiff Goldwater Institute until just a few hours ago that it has produced records for pick up in response to the Institute's now 23-day old request.1 It continues to resist further disclosure.
+The presumption is in favor of disclosure, and the burden is on the government to specifically demonstrate why a particular record-or in this case, an entire category of records-may be withheld or production delayed.
 The City fails to overcome this burden.
-In fact, every case it cites held in favor of disclosure.
+In fact, every case it cites held in favor of disclosure.2